 What is an escrow or impound account?

-Many lenders require that you pay your taxes and insurance using escrow, so they can make sure that the bill gets paid and the property is not at risk.
+Many lenders require that you pay your taxes and insurance using escrow, so they can make sure that the bill gets paid.
 Your mortgage servicer will manage the escrow account and pay these bills on your behalf.
 Sometimes, escrow accounts may also be required by law.

 In addition, if you fail to pay your taxes or insurance, your lender may:

 - Add the amounts to your loan balance

 - Add an escrow account to your loan

 - Purchase new homeowners insurance for you and bill you for it.
 This lender-purchased insurance, known as force-placed insurance, is typically more expensive than homeowners insurance you pay on your own.

 Even if your lender does not require an escrow account, consider requesting one voluntarily.
 An escrow account makes it easier to budget for your large property-related bills by paying small amounts with each mortgage payment.
 That way you don’t have to scramble to pay a large property tax bill or insurance premium when it comes due.

 We've built tools to help you understand the mortgage process and compare options.